ibm-cloud-docs/hlf-support/howto/ansible.md

 Customers who are interested in automating their {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network deployments can use Ansible playbooks to deploy an instance of the service and build out their networks.
 {: shortdesc}

-**Target audience:** This topic is designed for network creators and system administrators who are responsible for planning and configuring {{site.data.keyword.blockchainfull_notm}} networks on {{site.data.keyword.cloud_notm}} or on their own Kubernetes cluster and are new to Ansible playbooks.
+**Target audience:** This topic is designed for network creators and system administrators who are responsible for planning and configuring {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric networks on {{site.data.keyword.cloud_notm}} or on their own Kubernetes cluster and are new to Ansible playbooks.

 ## What is Ansible
 {: #ansible-whatis}